-The accident at Discoveries Educare in Auckland where several toddlers were injured, one critically, after a tree fell in high winds was a rare and horrific event and one that every early childhood centre around the country will never want to happen, ChildForum says.
+The accident at Discoveries Educare in Auckland where several toddlers were injured, one critically, after a tree fell in high winds was a rare and horrific event, ChildForum says.

-“Our hearts and thoughts go out to the children and their families at Discoveries Educare,” ChildForum’s chief executive Dr Sarah Alexander said today.
+“Our hearts and thoughts go out to the children and their families,” ChildForum’s chief executive Dr Sarah Alexander said today.

 “Children will need cuddles and understanding now.
 Many may not outwardly show emotional effects for some days or weeks but such an event will have consequences on the children leading possibly to sleep disturbance and uncharacteristic behaviour and responses.
 Some may be more scared than others of being alone without an adult beside them or being near high objects or trees.”

 However, the event should not be used by anyone to argue for trees to be banned from early childhood centres, Dr Alexander said.